How to Migrate an Apache Website to ServBay

 Conclusion

-Migrating an Apache website to ServBay’s Caddy server is very straightforward without any configuration changes.
-Users just need to add their website in ServBay.
-Caddy’s configuration file syntax is simple and readable, and ServBay has pre-configured rewrite rules and PHP handling, so users typically do not need to add any extra configurations.
-This article has explained how to migrate Laravel and WordPress websites to ServBay.
+Migrating an Apache website to ServBay's Caddy server is straightforward, with no configuration changes needed.
+Users only need to add the website to ServBay.
+Caddy's configuration syntax is simple and readable; ServBay has pre-configured Rewrite and PHP handling, usually requiring no additional setup.
+Through this guide, you can learn how to migrate Laravel and WordPress websites to ServBay.